 If you are self employed you are still eligible to apply.
 All the normal requirements still apply, you just need to be able to prove your income.

-This would usually be 6 months’ worth of trading accounts from your business, but your Trustee will ask for whatever information he needs to be sure that it is the appropriate solution and any payments are likely to be affordable.
+This would usually be 6 months’ worth of trading accounts from your business, but your Trustee will ask for whatever information they need to be sure that it is the appropriate solution and payments are likely to be affordable.

 Do I have to pay for the Trust Deed?